grouparoo/app-example-config/README.md

 ## Testing

+[Jest](https://jestjs.io/) is configured to use `__tests__/.env` for environment variables.
+These values are set in `jest.config.js`.
+You will need to set up a `MAILCHIMP_API_KEY` and `MAILCHIMP_LIST_ID` to get the tests to run.
+It does not actually export data.

-This project is configured to run a [Jest](https://jestjs.io/) test suite.
+This project is configured to run a Jest test suite.
 To run the tests locally, use the following command:

     $ npm run test

 There is also a configuration file that can be used to run the tests using [GitHub Actions](https://github.com/features/actions).
 This file is `.github/workflows/test.yml`.

-Note that Jest is configured to use `__tests__/.env` for environment variables and `__tests__/fixtures/config` as the directory in which to place your test configuration files.
-These values are set in `jest.config.js`.

 ## Other Grouparoo Examples